JetBrains/intellij-community/python/python-console/src/com/jetbrains/python/console/transport/README.md

 #### Java Implementation

-On Java side the message with direction flag is `com.jetbrains.python.console.thrift.DirectedMessage`.
+On Java side the message with direction flag is `com.jetbrains.python.console.transport.DirectedMessage`.
 The incoming message is parsed into
-`DirectedMessage` using `com.jetbrains.python.console.thrift.DirectedMessageCodec`.
+`DirectedMessage` using `com.jetbrains.python.console.transport.DirectedMessageCodec`.
 The message content is dispatched then via
-`com.jetbrains.python.console.thrift.DirectedMessageHandler` either to request or response stream and will be handled accordingly by
+`com.jetbrains.python.console.transport.DirectedMessageHandler` either to request or response stream and will be handled accordingly by
 *server-side Thrift service* or *client-side Thrift service*.

 *Netty* handlers are asynchronous so that requests for *server-side service* and responses for *client-side service* are processed